eanswer/DiffHand/README.md

 There are two main components of the code base:

-- **Differentiable RedMax**: `DiffHand/core`.
+- **Differentiable RedMax**: `core`.
 The differentiable redmax is based off [RedMax](https://people.engr.tamu.edu/sueda/projects/redmax/index.html) and further makes if fully differentiable.
 It provides the simulation derivatives w.r.t. both simulation parameters (kinematics- and dynamics-related parameter) and control actions.
 It is implemented in C++ for computing efficiency.
 We provide a [simulation document](https://people.csail.mit.edu/jiex/papers/DiffHand/redmax_doc.pdf) for mathematical details of our differentiable RedMax.
-- **Morphology and Control Co-Optimization**: `DiffHand/examples`.
+- **Morphology and Control Co-Optimization**: `examples/DiffHand`.
+The examples in [RSS 2021 paper](http://diffhand.csail.mit.edu/).
 We build an end-to-end differentiable framework to co-optimize both the morphology and control of manipulators.
 We use L-BFGS-B as our default gradient-based optimizer and also provides the source code for the gradient-free baseline methods.